garrandall/popular-music-data/tracks/she-wants-t--swim-chubby-checker.md

 Ccall she wants to do is monkey
 All she wants to do is swim
 Then she wanna hully gully
-Never do what i wanna do
+Never do what I wanna do
 All she wants to do is cha cha
 Then she wanna do the dog
 Don't forget the wah-watusi